Virtua Health: Health and Wellness Center Washington Township

 The Virtua Health and Wellness Center located in Washington Township is a medical facility with many hospital-like features.
 The building contains physician offices, as well as facilities for diagnostic testing and outpatient surgery.
 This facility opened in January 2010.

 Health and Wellness Center Moorestown

-Opened in 2012, The Virtua Health and Wellness Center located in Moorestown features medical offices, an urgent care center and more.
-The wellness center closed in 2019.
-Physician offices, urgent care, and imaging remain.
+Opened in 2012, the Virtua Health and Wellness Center located in Moorestown features medical offices, an urgent care center, and more.

-Virtua for Women Primary Care & Wellness Center
+Virtua Women's Primary Care & Wellness Center

 In 2014, Virtua launched Virtua for Women Primary Care & Wellness Center, located at its Health & Wellness Center in Moorestown.
 It's led by women practitioners and features offer longer appointment times in the hopes of building rapport with their patients.
 The program includes primary services specifically for women and ties in integrative medicine, nutritional services, and stress management.

-Joint Replacement Institute
+Virtua Pride Primary Care

-In 2012 Virtua opened the Joint Replacement Institute (JRI) in the Virtua Voorhees Health and Wellness Center.
-The unit contains hybrid inpatient and outpatient rooms and specializes in short stay/same day quadriceps-sparing total knee replacements and minimally invasive hip surgery.
+In 2022, Virtua Medical Group opened a primary care practice dedicated to the health needs of the LGBTQ+ community and allies located in Marlton.